When do puppies stop growing? That's something many owners would like to know. However, this is a question that has more than one answer.

 - A "medium-sized" small breed with a regular build such as a Bichon Frise should hit his full size at about one year.

 In general, most medium size breeds will reach their full adult frame size between 12 and 15 months old.
 Breeds with stockier bodies may take as long as 18 months of age for their weight to catch up to their frame size.

-Compare the frame size of a Whippet to a Clumber Spaniel.
-Both are considered medium-sized breeds, but their body types represent opposite ends of that spectrum.
-So, the Whippet will most likely stop growing sooner than the the Clumber Spaniel.
+- Whippets and Clumber Spaniels are considered medium-sized breeds, but their body types represent opposite ends of that spectrum.
+So, the Whippet will most likely stop growing sooner than the Clumber Spaniel.

-For example, an Irish Wolfhound has a large frame, but its body is actually rather lean.
-By comparison, a Mastiff has a large frame, but it also has a lot more body density and musculature to go along with it.
+- An Irish Wolfhound has a large frame, but its body is actually rather lean.
+By comparison, a Mastiff has a large frame, but a lot more body density and musculature.
 So, the Wolfhound will likely reach full maturity quicker than the Mastiff.

 Expectations for Your Own Puppy

 As you can see, it's difficult to pinpoint an exact answer to the question "When do puppies stop growing?"
 The best you can do is compare your own puppy's expected size, based on his breed heritage, to the examples given above.
 Watch him carefully as he nears adulthood, and you'll eventually notice that he hasn't grown any larger for several months.
 At that point, it's safe to assume he has finally stopped growing.